 We do not recommend that you use a home pressure washer to remove this as this can result in further scarring/damage to the render.

 Please ensure you raise any damage to brickwork or render with your site manager at FIHV.

-Conspicuous surface abrasions and chips caused during installation should not be evident, and if they occur, they should be reported to your site manager at FIHV.
+Conspicuous surface abrasions and chips caused during installation should not be evident, and if they occur, they should be reported to your Site Manager at your first in home visit.

 These issues can be remedied in accordance with the manufacturers recommendations which may include filling, polishing out, re-spraying or painting as appropriate.

 Cast stone is manufactured with natural products and colour variations can occur.
-Efflorescence, fungicidal growth and colour variation may occur due to orientation (sun bleaching etc), shading & pollution.
+Efflorescence, fungicidal growth, and colour variation may occur due to orientation (sun bleaching etc), shading and pollution.

 Slipped roof tiles are not covered under the NHBC warranty unless they have slipped due to inadequate fixing.

 If a roof tile has slipped during severe weather conditions, this is also not covered as the warranty does not legislate or protect against loss or damage resulting from storms/adverse weather conditions.

 If there is more than one tile affected, or the issue occurs within the first six months of occupation (excluding immediately following adverse weather), we will investigate to rule out a fitting issue.